About this event

 If you are running stock/DOT approved 3-point restraint system (stock seat belts) additional head and neck restraints are not required.
 The Las Vegas Region PCA will not rent/provide head and neck restraint systems.
 Participants must provide their own systems if required.

 2. Gates open at 7:00 am.
-The 8:00 am Mandatory Drivers Meeting will be held outdoors in the paddock.
+The 7:45am Mandatory Drivers Meeting will be held outdoors in the classroom.

 3. All entrants must be 18 years of age and possess a valid state, province or country Driver's License.
 Be sure to bring it with you to registration check-in.
 We will be checking them.